H.R. 4386: America the Beautiful Motorcycle Fairness Act

 Why it matters

 H.R.
-4386 changes how the America the Beautiful pass works at federal recreation sites that charge entrance or standard amenity fees on a per-vehicle basis.
+4386 deals with how the America the Beautiful pass works at federal recreation sites that charge entrance or amenity fees per vehicle.

-It also tells federal land agencies to issue guidelines so gate staff and visitors know how the new motorcycle rule should work in practice.
+It also tells federal land agencies to publish guidelines so gate staff and visitors know how the motorcycle coverage works at the gate.

 One pass covers two motorcycles